 Abuse comes in many different forms.
-Even if there is no violence, abusive language can be very damaging to you and your children.
+Even if there is no physical violence, abusive language can be very damaging to you and your children, and an abuser may use emotional abuse as a way to scare, isolate, and control you.
 Common forms of emotional or psychological abuse are when your partner undermines your sense of self-worth by:

 - constantly criticizing you, your intelligence, your looks, your parenting abilities, etc.

 - calling you names, telling you that you are crazy, that no one wants you, making fun of you in front of others, etc.

 - damaging your relationship with your children by getting the children to participate in the abuse (e.g., telling your children to refer to you by a nasty name), criticizing your children or forcing you to do so, telling the children that you are worthless, that they should not listen to you, etc.